 Sweet and buttery pie crust, is there another type?
 Plain Jane crusts are nothing in comparison to sweet and buttery.
 This recipe will take only minutes to make and seconds to devour.
 This is particularly true for food items which delight the tummy.

-I’m not a baker.
-I really don’t enjoy it, nor do I find baking to be therapeutic.
-Frankly, if I didn’t love sweet treats, or a nice dessert after a home-cooked meal I would never have a reason to bake.
-A bit of brutal honesty for you, my dear friends.
+For the most part, I’m not a baker.
+In truth, I really don’t enjoy it.
+Nor do I find baking to be therapeutic.
+Frankly, if I didn’t love sweet treats or desserts I would never have a reason to bake.

-This pie crust recipe is buttery with a hint of sweetness, just how Justin likes it.
-The crust bakes perfectly and there’s absolutely no reason to grease the pie pan, the butter works all its magic for the most perfect crispy shell.
+This pie crust is buttery with a hint of sweetness, just how Justin likes it.
+Because of the amount of butter called for there’s no need to grease the pie pan beforehand.
+Simply sit back and allow the butter to do its thing.

 What you’ll need:

-A pastry cutter can be used to mix the ingredients, though I prefer my KitchenAide to do the work.
+A pastry cutter can be used to mix the ingredients, though I prefer my KitchenAid to do the work.

 Feel free to use this pie crust for items other than dessert pie!

-Y’all, this pie crust is so easy to make, and oh so worth it.
-Don’t be afraid to use it as your base for pot pie, quiche, fritattas, or even cinnamini rolls.
+Y’all, this is so easy to make, and oh so worth it.
+Don’t be afraid to use it as a homemade crust for pot pie, quiche, and even cinnamon rolls.

-Here’s a few more amazing recipes for our sweet and buttery pie crust:
+Here’s a few amazing recipes using our sweet and buttery pie crust: